Oh where to begin with all the crazy things I did to this. What was I thinking?

 It now has a 418w ci crate stroker motor, 5-speed, and everything on it, in it, and around it has been replaced.

 New Ford 418w ci with 550hp and 560 ft lbs torque.
-Steel crank/rods, aluminum heads, hyd roller cam, 10.5:1 pistons, Fast EFI, custom headers (by me), Billet Specialties serpentine system, double sump oil pan, custom valve covers, blah, blah, blah...
+Steel crank/rods, aluminum heads, hyd roller cam, 10.5:1 pistons, Fast EFI & Ignition, custom stainless headers & exhaust (by me), Borla mufflers and resonators, Billet Specialties serpentine system, double sump Canton oil pan, custom valve covers, blah, blah, blah...

 Check out the pics of the engine bay and tell me that ain't the cleanest Bronco engine compartment ever!